-James Harden ushered in a new NBA stat.
+As evidenced by the NBA Bubble's barbershop, haircuts and beard trims are important to NBA players.
+But beyond that, James Harden has ushered in a new NBA stat with his iconic look.
 It's called beard efficiency rating (BER).
 The official definition reads:

 "The correlation between beard panache and step-back threes/free-throw attempts."